Interactions-Nexus/Nexus-Wiki/tritium++/finance.md

 `reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.

 `object` : Returns a list of all hashed public keys in the crypto object register for the specified profile.
-The object result will contain the nine default keys(app1, app2, app3, auth, cert lisp, network, sign and verify).\
+The object result will contain the nine default keys(app1, app2, app3, auth, cert lisp, network, sign and verify).
 }

-## `get/balances` <a href="#user-content-get-balances" id="user-content-get-balances"></a>
+## get/balances <a href="#get/balances" id="get/balances"></a>

 This will retrieve a summary of balance information across all accounts belonging to the currently logged in profile.